 When a motorcyclist is hit by a passenger vehicle or a truck, the injuries and emotional trauma from the crash can take a long time to heal.
-If you were involved in a motorcycle accident, the Law Offices of Ogle, Elrod & Baril, PLLC can help you pursue compensation for your losses.
+If you were involved in a motorcycle accident, the OEB Law, PLLC can help you pursue compensation for your losses.

 We can help you file a claim to recover your medical bills, lost wages, pain and suffering, and more.
 We handle all aspects of an injury claim, including negotiating a fair settlement that will help you continue your recovery.